Step #1 in Basement Remodeling – RadonSeal Concrete Sealer

-Whether your hiring a contractor or are tackling a basement renovation on your own, when it comes to basement remodeling the first rule of thumb is, do not start the project until you know the basement is dry!
-Water issues can cause serious damage and a ruin your investment.
+Whether you’re hiring a contractor or are tackling a basement renovation on your own, when it comes to finishing a basement and basement remodeling the first rule of thumb is: do not start the project until you know the basement is dry!
+Basement water issues can cause serious damage and ruin your investment.

 Before finishing the basement, deep-seal your concrete against water seepage, water vapor, and soil gases like radon.
 RadonSeal™ penetrates deep into new or old concrete (up to 4 inches), reacts and seals it internally to provide:

 Moisture problems are the most common complaint of homeowners and most basements develop water seepage within 10 to 15 years.
-Also, one out of five homes have elevated radon levels.
+Additionally, one out of five homes in the US have elevated radon levels.
 Why?

 2. Concrete Is Highly Alkaline (pH 9 -11) – The alkalis disintegrate exterior waterproofing coatings – even the best membranes are guaranteed for only 5-10 years.
 The plastic sheet under the slab (vapor retardant) gets “eaten” by lime from the concrete.
 As soil and gravel settle, water and soil gases pool in the void right underneath the slab.

 Water migration gradually leaches out concrete and makes it more and more porous.
-As concrete ages, the seepage of liquid water, water vapor, and radon gas steadily increases.
+As concrete ages, the seepage of liquid water, water vapor, and radon gas steadily increase.

 Moisture promotes molds, mildew, dust mites, and other biological air contaminants, which cause allergies, asthma, or other health problems.
 Ventilation spreads humidity and contaminants through the house.

-Molds need high humidity and organic or moist porous materials (concrete).
+Molds need high humidity and organic materials to survive.
 They thrive in carpeting, upholstered furniture, drywall, wood paneling, and moist fiberglass insulation.
 Mildew munching on cellulose produces volatile organic compounds (e.g. aldehydes), which we detect as musty odors.
 Moldy furnishings have to be discarded!

 Even if your basement looks dry, moisture is pouring in as invisible vapor and by evaporation of water seeping through capillaries.
 The basement is by far the largest source of moisture in your home (over 15 gallons/day).
 Covered floors and walls in finished basements trap moisture and eventually cause:

 Basement finishing is a cost-effective home improvement project.
-But first, seal all under-the-grade concrete with RadonSeal™ to protect your investment and your family's health.
-Afterwards, seal or caulk any openings, gaps, or cracks.
+But first, seal all under-the-grade concrete with RadonSeal™ to protect your investment and your family’s health.
+Afterward, seal or caulk any openings, gaps, or cracks.

-According to Remodeling Magazine, the average cost of a midrange basement remodeling project was $61,011 in the 2010-2011 period.
+According to HomeGuide.com, the average cost of a midrange basement remodeling project was roughly $40,000 in 2022.

 Alkalis dissolved in water attack fatty acids in paints and adhesives (saponification).
 All paints or surface sealers will peel or blister.
 If you install floor tiles, sheet vinyl, linoleum, glue-on wall panels, it will trap moisture and the glue will disintegrate.
 The alkalis even attack carpeting, floor coverings, and the concrete itself.
 Lime from inside the concrete forms efflorescence (whitish minerals), which easily lifts paints and floor tiles.